SilverPrius/SilverPrius.github.io/README.md

 The first step was to design the board.
 I started off by creating a div for the board.
 I used display:grid to design the board to have 7 columns and 6 rows.
 Next, I used a for loop to create 42 divs to represent the cells inside of the board div.
 Lastly, I styled each cell to have a white border.

 To keep track of what pieces are on the board, I used an array that was updated after every round.
 Each zero represents an empty cell on the board at the beginning of the game.
-The first zero in the array represents the first cell at the top right of the index grid and so forth.
+The first zero in the array represents the first cell at the top left of the index grid and so forth.
 As the game progresses, the zeros will be updated to a 1 for a red piece and a 2 for yellow.

 ![arrayGridBoard](https://user-images.githubusercontent.com/100508022/202620688-8f5920ab-3e45-42c8-89ac-00f24c7dc3e9.png)